patrick-rush/react-drip-backend/README.md

 ## Info

-This project was created for the Javascript portion of Flatiron School's Software Engineering program.
+This project was created for the React portion of Flatiron School's Software Engineering program.
 Thank you for checking it out!